One of Chorus America's greatest strengths is a diverse governing board of accomplished arts leaders from communities across North America.

-Corty Fengler's 25-year career in philanthropy has included work both as a development officer and as a consultant.
-She served as Canon for Development at Grace Cathedral in San Francisco and before that as Director of Development for the San Francisco Symphony and the University of Pennsylvania Medical Center during its previous $1 billion campaign.
-Corty's work with Wellesley College was during the largest campaign a liberal arts college had mounted at that time, and she was also Director of Development for Westover School.
-She is Senior Associate with John Brown Limited, a leader in the fields of planned giving and capital campaigns.
-As a consultant she has provided comprehensive management consulting services to non-profits such as the St. Paul Chamber Orchestra, the Museum of Fine Arts Boston and many choruses, orchestras and schools.
-She has served on national committees for the Council for Advancement and Support of Education, the Alumnae Board of Wellesley College, and the Board of the Association of California Symphony Orchestras.
-She currently heads Continuo, the planned giving program at Chorus America, serves on the Board of Walden School, a summer music program in New Hampshire and sings with the four-time Grammy Award-winning San Francisco Symphony Chorus.
+Corty Fengler's 30-year career in philanthropy has included work both as a development officer and as a consultant.
+She served as canon for development at Grace Cathedral in San Francisco and before that as director of development for the San Francisco Symphony and the University of Pennsylvania Medical Center and Westover School.
+She worked for Wellesley College during two capital campaigns.
+As a consultant she has provided services to nonprofits such as the St. Paul Chamber Orchestra, the Museum of Fine Arts Boston and many choruses, orchestras and schools.
+She has served on national committees for the Council for Advancement and Support of Education, the Alumnae Board of Wellesley College, and the Board of the Association of California Symphony Orchestras and the board of Walden School, a summer music program in New Hampshire.
+She is currently chair of the board of Cappella SF, a professional chamber choir, Ragnar Bohlin, artistic director, and serves on the board of Chorus America.
+Corty sings with the five-time Grammy Award-winning San Francisco Symphony Chorus.

 Joshua Habermann serves as director of the Dallas Symphony Chorus, the official vocal ensemble of the Dallas Symphony Orchestra, where he prepares the chorus for classical and pops series concerts and conducts the annual Christmas Celebration programs.
 Habermann is also music director of the Santa Fe Desert Chorale (Santa Fe, NM), where he made his debut in 2009.